Merge

 Merge is a doorway to support and opportunities

 Lived experience and peer support are at the heart of our approach.
 Lived experience means the knowledge, wisdom and expertise that comes from experiencing major life challenges.
-Peer support is given by those with lived experience who gain training and skills to use their own journey so that they can help guide others.
+Peer support is given by those with lived experience who get training and skills based on their own experiences so that they can help others.

-Street whānau are those who are rough sleeping, homeless or ‘vulnerably housed’, such as those in emergency housing, overcrowded homes or boarding houses.
+Street whānau are those who are sleeping rough, homeless or ‘vulnerably housed’, including those in emergency housing, overcrowded homes or boarding houses.
 Street whānau includes those at risk of becoming homeless such as prison-leavers or those stuck in emergency housing.

 Our team is made up of staff and trained volunteers, most with lived experience of homelessness, addictions or mental health distress.
 You’ll find us in the Merge Café, 453 Karangahape Rd and in the space upstairs.

-For more information about our approach, visit our learning report
+For more information about our approach, visit our report ‘Learnings from the Street’.

 Peer support

-Peer Support volunteers and a coordinator offer support and advocacy at the Merge Café, every weekday between 10am – 12pm.
+Peer Support volunteers offer support and advocacy at the Merge Café, every weekday between 10am – 12pm.

 We can support and advise you about housing and services such as Work and Income.
 Just come into Merge Café and ask for Peer Support.

 We only work face-to-face and it’s first come, first served.
-You can find information about other resources and services in the inner city at awhina.net.nz
+You can find information about other resources and services at Auckland Council community safety or at healthpoint for mental health, addiction and other services.

 Our volunteers have lived experience of rough sleeping.
 Lifewise supports them with hands-on training and development opportunities.
-Volunteering as a peer support person is a stepping stone to a profession in peer support.
+Volunteering as a peer support person can be a stepping stone to a profession in peer support.

 Haven